sulis-hpc/sulis-hpc.github.io/appnotes/matlab.markdown

 and place the parallel code (e.g., from the body of `myFunc.m` of the previous example) below this call.

 ## Limitations
-We currently have noticed dificulties in launching on large number of CPUs per node for parralel MATLAB programming (e.g., parallel pools).
+We currently have noticed difficulties in launching on a large number of CPUs per node for parallel MATLAB programming (e.g., parallel pools).
 We advise setting this number below 32.
-If more workers needed, one can run the calculation on multiple nodes as per examles above requesting the number of per-node workers `MATLAB_NTASKS_PER_NODE` less or equal to 32.
+If more workers are needed, one can run the calculation on multiple nodes as per examples above requesting the number of per-node workers `MATLAB_NTASKS_PER_NODE` less or equal to 32.